danak6jq/ESP32-WSPR/README.md

 Complete stand-alone WSPR2 transmitter using ESP32 + Si5351 modules.
 Uses SNTP for transmit time-sync

 Prototype WSPR2 beacon transmitter for VLF to VHF operation.
 Uses ESP32 module (DevKitC in prototype) connected to Si5351A module (QRP Labs synth in prototype, though any Si5351 module should work).
+This Si5351A modules uses a 27.0MHz crystal oscillator, which is hard coded in like 345 of main/user_main.c:

+    si5351_init(SI5351_CRYSTAL_LOAD_10PF, 27000000, 175310);

+If you use a module with a 25MHz crystal, this needs to be changed.
+Of course, this ought to be a confiugurable parameter, send me a pull request if you implement that.

 This is a prototype built in a couple of days, lacks a lot of features, so add them and share them.

 Built using latest 'master' ESP-IDF (ESP-IDF v3.3-beta1)